MAGEC Growing Rods

 Surgical replacement of MAGEC rods is similar to the initial implant surgery, with the same recovery time and activity restrictions for six weeks after surgery.

 MAGEC growing rods are innovative surgical devices only available at a few select pediatric hospitals in the United States.
-The Children’s Hospital of Philadelphia offers this cutting-edge surgery to qualified candidates as an alternative to other scoliosis treatments such as:
+Children’s Hospital of Philadelphia offers this cutting-edge surgery to qualified candidates as an alternative to other scoliosis treatments such as:

 - Traditional growing rods, which require multiple surgeries over time